Samangan/samangan.github.io/_posts/2017-01-16-Tips-From-One-Year-Of-Terraform.markdown

    └── .terraform
 ~~~

-Before we avoided this structure, because we didn't want to have to copy and paste terraform changes between 2 different tf files.
+Before, we avoided this structure, because we didn't want to have to copy and paste terraform changes between 2 different tf files.
 But now we just make the changes in the terraform module that both env's tf file use.

 This is similar to Hashicorp's own [best practices](https://github.com/hashicorp/best-practices/tree/master/terraform/providers/aws).
 I also recommend a `global` Terraform file for managing things shared between all environments (Which depends on your usage but could be: Route53 Zones/Records, VPC subnets, etc).